SrivastavaHarsh/Quadruped-Walker_IR-Controlled/README.md

 # Quadruped-Walker_IR-Controlled
-This repository contains arduino code for a IR remote-controlled walker (Quadruped) robot.
+This repository contains arduino code for an IR remote-controlled walker (Quadruped) robot.